adamstaveley/planbot/README.md

 Planbot may not be 100% accurate in selecting responses.

 Another layer of NLP is provided by the spaCy module for Python3.
-This enables sentiment analysis of user responses when they request information such as definitions or planning documents.
+This enables semantic analysis of user responses when they request information such as definitions or planning documents.
 As spaCy is computationally expensive it is recommended that the 'simple' version of Planbot is used in testing environments.
 This is enabled by default for the local client (see below).
-This module uses the Levenshtein distance algorithm to analyse string similarity, as such it cannot capture sentiment from user responses.
+This module uses the Levenshtein distance algorithm to analyse string similarity, as such it cannot capture meaning from user responses.

 ---